-Here’s a helpful guide that will walk you through the steps of a thorough groom and tell you what you should be on the look for during the process.
+Here’s a helpful guide that will walk you through the steps of a thorough groom and tell you what you should be on the lookout for during the process.

 Trimming a dog’s nails is often the most unnerving step in the grooming process – and for good reason.
-If you trim a dog’s nail too short, they can bleed, but if you don’t trim them often enough, he’s at risk for problems like a nail break, infection, or an altered gait.
-The trick to becoming a nail trimming pro is to teach your dog to associate nail trims with things he loves, like toys, treats and lots of positive praise.
-This guide will walk you through each step of the process and offers some helpful tips and tricks.
-And while you’ve got your dog’s paws in your hand, don’t forget to give them a quick once-over to inspect the pads and spaces in-between the toes.
+If you trim a dog’s nail too short, they can bleed, but if you don’t trim them often enough, they’re at risk for problems like a nail break, infection, or an altered gait.
+The trick to becoming a nail-trimming pro is to teach your dog to associate nail trims with things he loves, like toys, treats, and lots of positive praise.
+This guide will walk you through each step of the process and offer some helpful tips and tricks.
+And while you’ve got your dog’s paws in your hand, don’t forget to give them a quick once-over to inspect the pads and spaces in between the toes.
 Don’t expect too much from yourself or your pet right away.
 It may take a few tries for you to get the technique down and for your pet to feel comfortable with you handling his or her feet.

 Almost as daunting (and for your dog, as dreaded) as nail trimming is teeth brushing, but it’s extremely important to your dog’s overall health.
 Some experts say it can add up to two years to your pet’s life.
 To keep your dog’s teeth and gums healthy, regular brushing (aim for at least three times a week) is recommended.
 We know … easier said than done, right?
 Well, it doesn’t have to be!
 With the right plan and a little (okay – maybe a lot) of patience, your dog can learn to tolerate this important habit.
 Like nail trimming, teaching a pet to tolerate having his teeth brushed is a gradual process.
 Start with getting your dog accustomed to having his mouth touched, then work your way up to actually brushing with a brush and paste.
 Remember to only use dental products that are approved for use in dogs, though, as human products can be very harmful to them.